-Magritte used to play with objects to explain their ability, not in a way other normal people would do.
+Magritte used to play with objects to explain their abilities, but not in the way other normal people would do.

 His famous quote, “Everything we see hides another thing, we always want to see what is hidden by what we see,” says all about the thought he has carried with himself.

-If we look at René Magritte paintings, we can see how he mostly covered the faces of the characters he portrayed.
+If we look at René Magritte’s paintings, we can see how he mostly covered the faces of the characters he portrayed.

 Do you know why?